lyteword/chspurgeon-tod/volume-1/psalm-9.md

 heights and depths would be magnified.
 Just as our hymn puts it:—

-## "O the length and breadth of love!
+O the length and breadth of love!

 Jesus, Saviour, can it be?